Mary Romero: Education

-Romero attended an integrated parochial high school in an effort to avoid the highly segregated Denver public school system; in 1973, Keyes v.
-School District No. 1, Denver argued that de facto segregation existed.
-Romero graduated high school in 1970.

-She began college at the University of Colorado at Denver and soon transferred to Regis University, a private Jesuit college in Denver.
-During college, Romero worked in the department of sociology part-time as an administrative assistant.
-Taking advice from faculty members there, many of whom were completing their PhD's at the University of Colorado, Boulder, she applied to their PhD program and was admitted.
+She began college at the University of Colorado Denver and soon transferred to Regis University, a private Jesuit college in Denver.

-During graduate school, Romero worked as an English as a Second Language (ESL) and adult general education teacher for the St. Vrain Valley School District, and also ran a youth employment program in Lafayette, Colorado.
-During her time in Lafayette, she worked with a community group that set up the first bilingual education program in the local school district.
-Romero met her partner, Eric Margolis, during graduate school.
-They married in 1985.

-After graduate school in 1980, Romero worked for one year as a lecturer at the University of Texas, El Paso.
-She accepted a tenure-track position at the University of Wisconsin, Parkside, where she was an assistant professor.
+After graduate school in 1980, Romero worked for one year as a lecturer at the University of Texas at El Paso.
+She accepted a tenure-track position at the University of Wisconsin–Parkside, where she was an assistant professor.
 After four years, she left UW-Parkside to take the position of assistant dean at Yale College, where she also lectured in the Women's Studies and Sociology departments from 1985 to 1989.
 In 1989, after a two-year Presidential Fellowship at the University of California, she accepted the position of Associate Professor and Department Chair of La Raza Studies at San Francisco State University.

-She went on to work at the University of Oregon, with visiting professorships at Macalester and Colgate.
-In 1995, she was appointed Professor of Chicana and Chicano Studies (now in the School of Transborder Studies) at Arizona State, and in 1997 moved her position to the School of Social Transformation, where she has worked until the present.
+She went on to work at the University of Oregon, with visiting professorships at Macalester College and Colgate University.
+In 1995, she was appointed Professor of Chicana and Chicano Studies (now in the School of Transborder Studies) at Arizona State, and in 1997 moved her position to the School of Social Transformation, where she continues to work as of September 2019.